jmguevarra/wordpress-themes/readme.md

 ## Bundling for Production
 This is packaging all necessary files in one zip file to install in wordpress.
+Check compress task in gulpfile js in this  [commit](https://github.com/jmguevarra/wordpress-themes/commit/8eaabfeeb63c0a918e60b4397f1167a9ffd4b08c)

+## Replacing Placeholder
+For new theme name just replace jmsite with the new theme name.
+I added the task in gulpfilebabel.js on this [commit](https://github.com/jmguevarra/wordpress-themes/commit/f91fabeac5bde5e6896301429e46c9fa321f9a25)